Kazi Nazrul Islam: Illness and death

-Nazrul's wife Pramila Devi fell seriously ill in 1939 and was paralysed from the waist down.
+Nazrul Islam's wife Pramila Devi fell seriously ill in 1939 and was paralysed from the waist down.
 To provide for his wife's medical treatment, he mortgaged the royalties of his gramophone records and literary works for 400 rupees.
 He returned to journalism in 1940 by working as chief editor for the daily newspaper Nabajug ('New Age'), founded by the Bengali politician A. K. Fazlul Huq.

-On hearing about the death of Rabindranath Tagore on 8 August 1941, a shocked Nazrul composed two poems in Tagore's memory.
+On hearing about the death of Rabindranath Tagore on 8 August 1941, a shocked Nazrul Islam composed two poems in Tagore's memory.
 One of the two poems, "Rabihara" (loss of Rabi, or without Rabi), was broadcast on the All India Radio.
-Within months, Nazrul himself fell ill and gradually began losing his power of speech.
+Within months, Nazrul Islam himself fell ill and gradually began losing his power of speech.
 His behaviour became erratic, he started spending recklessly and fell into financial difficulties.
 In spite of her own illness, his wife constantly cared for her husband.
-However, Nazrul's health had seriously deteriorated and he grew increasingly depressed.
+However, Nazrul Islam's health had seriously deteriorated and he grew increasingly depressed.
 He received treatment under homeopathy as well as Ayurveda, but little progress was achieved before mental dysfunction intensified and he was admitted to a mental asylum in 1942.
-Spending four months there without making progress, Nazrul and his family began living a quiet life in India.
+Spending four months there without making progress, Nazrul Islam and his family began living a quiet life in India.
 In 1952, he was transferred to a psychiatric hospital in Ranchi.
-Through the efforts of a large group of admirers who called themselves the "Nazrul Treatment Society", Nazrul and Pramila were sent to London, then to Vienna for treatment.
-The examining doctors said he had received poor care, and Dr. Hans Hoff, a leading neurosurgeon in Vienna, diagnosed that Nazrul was suffering from Pick's disease.
-His condition was judged to be incurable, Nazrul returned to Calcutta on 15 December 1953.
-On 30 June 1962 Pramila died, and Nazrul remained in intensive medical care.
+Through the efforts of a large group of admirers who called themselves the "Nazrul Treatment Society", Nazrul Islam and Pramila were sent to London, then to Vienna for treatment.
+The examining doctors said he had received poor care, and Dr. Hans Hoff, a leading neurosurgeon in Vienna, diagnosed that Nazrul Islam had Pick's disease.
+Dr. Bidhan Chandra Roy, then the Chief Minister of West Bengal, was aware of Nazrul's illness and visited Vienna to meet with Dr. Hoff.
+Dr. Ashok Bagchi, a neurosurgeon from Kolkata, also played a role in Nazrul's treatment while in Vienna.
+His condition was judged to be incurable, Nazrul Islam returned to Calcutta on 15 December 1953.
+On 30 June 1962 Pramila died, and Nazrul Islam remained in intensive medical care.
 He stopped working due to his deteriorating health.